by Wade E Taylor

 “Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth to those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.”
 Philippians 3:13‑14

-Our understanding the purpose of predestination will both help and guide us in responding to our “purpose and calling.”
+Our understanding the purpose of “predestination” will help us to better respond to our “purpose and calling.”

 “For whom He did foreknow, He also did predestinate to be conformed to the image of His Son, that He might be the firstborn among many brethren.”
 Romans 8:29

-The Lord knew us before we knew Him (whom He foreknew).
-There were no accidents, nor did we just happen; we were chosen (predestinated) by Him before the foundation of the world for a pre‑determined purpose, “to be conformed to the image of His Son.”
+The Lord knew us before we knew Him (whom He did foreknow).
+There are no accidents, nor did we just happen; we were chosen (predestinated) by Him before the foundation of the world for a predetermined purpose.

 “And Jesus kept increasing in wisdom and stature….”
 Luke 2:52 NAS

-When He hung on the cross, Jesus said, “It is finished.”
-He had come to full maturity, both in “being” and in “purpose,” and He fully accomplished our redemption, making a way for us to become a mature member of His corporate Body.
+When Jesus hung on the cross, He said, “It is finished.”
+He had come to full maturity, as He had fully accomplished our redemption and made a way for us to become a mature member of His corporate Body.

 We begin this process of spiritual growth as a spiritual baby.